UK pledges missiles to Ukraine; new US ambassador in Kyiv

 The two missile systems are similar, though the American one has wheels while the British one — also U.S.-built — runs on tracks.

-Ukrainian President Volodymyr Zelenskyy has pleaded for more and better weapons and sometimes accused the West of moving too slowly in providing them.
+Germany had come under criticism that it wasn’t doing enough to help Ukraine.
+Chancellor Olaf said Wednesday that his country would supply Ukraine with modern anti-aircraft missiles and radar systems.
+He told lawmakers that the IRIS-T’s surface-to-air missiles Germany planned to provide were the most modern air defense system the country has.

+Sweden also announced plans Thursday to donate arms to Kyiv.
+They include missiles, semi-automatic rifles and anti-tank weapons, Swedish Defense Minister Peter Hultqvist said.
+The country’s parliament is expected to approve the donation.

 After Western-supplied arms helped Ukraine fend off Russian attempts to storm the capital, Moscow shifted its focus to seizing all of eastern Ukraine’s industrial Donbas region.
+As Russia’s military steadily bombarded Ukrainian-held areas, its offensive there resulted in incremental gains in the last week, as well as

+A Ukrainian military expert said an uptick in Russian missile strikes came in response to the newly promised arms.

+“Supplies of Western weapons are of great concern for the Kremlin, because even without sufficient weapons the Ukrainian army is daringly resisting the offensive,” military analyst Oleh Zhdanov told The Associated Press.

 Military analysts think Russia is hoping to overrun the Donbas before any weapons that might turn the tide arrive.
 It will take at least three weeks to get the precision U.S. weapons and trained troops onto the battlefield, the Pentagon said.
 But Defense Undersecretary Colin Kahl said he believes they will arrive in time to make a difference in the fight.